Conspiracy to Supply Class B Drugs

 With a detailed understanding of UK drug laws and conspiracy offences, our team will consider all relevant factors and defence options.
 We have particular expertise in accurately valuing any drugs involved in an alleged offence, which is often critical to making sure any potential penalties are appropriate.

-We work alongside many of the UK’s leading criminal defence barristers specialising in conspiracy to supply class B drugs prosecutions, so if your case goes to trial, we can ensure you always have the best available representation.
+We work alongside many of the UK’s leading criminal defence barristers specialising in conspiracy to supply class B drugs prosecutions, including conspiracy to supply cannabis, so if your case goes to trial, we can ensure you always have the best available representation.

 What to do if you are arrested for conspiracy to supply class B drugs